 Lotemax contains 5 mg/g of loteprednol etabonate, as a sterile preserved ophthalmic gel; it is a corticosteroid indicated for the treatment of post-operative inflammation and pain following ocular surgery.

-Lotemax is a corticosteroid indicated for the treatment of post-operative inflammation and pain following ocular surgery.
+Lotemax GEL (loteprednol etabonate ophthalmic gel) 0.5% is indicated for the treatment of post-operative inflammation and pain following ocular surgery.